janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 ### Frontend layout configuration

-Compared to the backend plugins, where their mount points are defined in code and consumed by the backend plugin manager, frontend plugins require additional configuration in the `app-config.yaml`.
-A pluggin missing this configuration is not loaded into the application and is not displayed.
+Compared to the backend plugins, where mount points are defined in code and consumed by the backend plugin manager, frontend plugins require additional configuration in the `app-config.yaml`.
+A plugin missing this configuration will not be loaded into the application and will not be displayed.

-Similarly to what you know from traditional Backstage instances, there are 3 types of functionality a dynamic frontend plugin can offer:
+Similarly to traditional Backstage instances, there are 3 types of functionality a dynamic frontend plugin can offer:

-- Full new page by declaring a completely new route in the app
+- Full new page that declares a completely new route in the app
-- Extend existing page via router `bind`ings
+- Extension to existing page via router `bind`ings
-- Using mount points within the application
+- Use of mount points within the application

 The overall configuration is as follows: